 In a world divided by factions based on virtues, Tris learns she's Divergent and won't fit in.
 When she discovers a plot to destroy Divergents, Tris and the mysterious Four must find out what makes Divergents dangerous before it's too late.

-Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games, a televised fight to the death in which two teenagers from each of the twelve Districts of Panem are chosen at random to compete.
+Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games: a televised competition in which two teenagers from each of the twelve Districts of Panem are chosen at random to fight to the death.

 Set in a futuristic dystopia where society is divided into five factions that each represent a different virtue, teenagers have to decide if they want to stay in their faction or switch to another - for the rest of their lives.
 Tris Prior makes a choice that surprises everyone.
 Then Tris and her fellow faction-members have to live through a highly competitive initiation process to live out the choice they have made.
 They must undergo extreme physical and intense psychological tests, that transform them all.
 But Tris has a secret that she is Divergent, which means she doesn't fit into any one group.
 If anyone knew, it would mean a certain death.
-As she discovers a growing conflict that threatens to unravel her seemingly perfect society, this secret might help her save the people she loves... or it might destroy her.Written by
+As she discovers a growing conflict that threatens to unravel her seemingly peaceful society, this secret might help her save the people she loves... or it might destroy her.Written by

 16 of 20 people found this review helpful.

 Was this review helpful to you?